sass/sass/proposal/package-importer.d.ts.md

 * A URL with non-empty/null username, password, host, port, query, or fragment.

-If the conventions or specifications for an environment disallow any other URL patterns, the Package Importer must not reject, and instead return `null`.
+If the conventions or specifications for an environment disallow any other URL patterns, the Package Importer must return null rather than throwing an error.
 This allows subsequent Package Importers to attempt to resolve with their conventions.

 [importer]: ../spec/modules.md#importer